-WIDOW welfare is not seen as one of the priority areas in India, even though it is home to one of the world’s largest number of widows at over 55 million.
+WIDOW welfare is not seen as a priority in India, even though the country is home to over 55 million widows, one of the highest in the world.

 Losing a marital partner is a distressing experience for both men and women.
 But in India, because of religious practices, traditions and patriarchal customs, women often face various problems once they lose their life partner.
 These include social exclusion, discrimination in inheritance rights, violence, and even abandonment by families in old age.

 Even if there are laws to protect widows and government-sanctioned pension schemes for widow welfare, most women are simply unaware of their rights.
 Our societal structures are too weak to offer them safety and the law-implementing agencies are incapable of protecting them from many troubles.

 The onus is often on non-profit organisations to help young widows rehabilitate or support the old to live their lives in peace.

 On International Widows’ Day, we look at top India-based non-profit organisations that are working in the field of widow welfare by advancing the rights of widows and providing care and access to sustainable livelihoods.

 This is a Delhi-based NGO working in widow welfare, rights of widows, violence against women, migrant workers, education, social inequities, legal advocacy, and others.
 It has benefited tens of thousands of individuals ever since the organisation was founded in 2005.

 Its founders Lt.
 Gen. Bhopinder Singh (Retd) and Winnie Singh were mainly working with the members of the uniformed services but expanded their activities as it was felt that Maitri’s intervention was needed in several other areas.